General Requirements for Master of Arts Degree Programs

 All graduate students (regardless of academic track or program option) must successfully complete an initial 6-week graduate summer session on either the Vermont or California campus before establishing their candidacy for the MA degree.

-Financial aid for the abroad program is limited and offered on a first-come, first-served basis for qualified applicants.
+Financial aid for the abroad program is limited and offered on a first-come, first-served basis to qualified applicants.

 Is the 6-Week Graduate Program For Me? >>

-The 6-week session of the Language Schools is for students who have already acquired graduate-level proficiency in their language of study and who hold a BA or its equivalent.
-Graduate applicants have generally studied their language for four years or longer, unless they are native speakers of the language.
-Students who are at the graduate level in their language of study but do not hold a BA may apply for one summer as a non-degree student.
+The 6-week session of the Language Schools is for students who have already acquired graduate-level proficiency in their language of study.
+Graduate applicants have generally studied their language for four years or longer, unless they are native speakers.

-All students who are continuing to gain proficiency in their language of study should apply to the "Intensive Language Program," regardless of their status as students or graduates of other degree programs.
-Students in the 7- or 8-week programs come from all backgrounds, and their ages range from 18 to 80.
+Applicants who are continuing to gain proficiency in their language should apply to the 7-week or 8-week "Intensive Language Program," regardless of their status as students or graduates of other degree programs.
+The 7-week and 8-week programs enroll a diverse mix of undergraduates, graduate students, recent graduates, and professionals.
 Although undergraduate-level credit is awarded for these programs, it is by no means restricted to students who are still studying for their bachelor's degree in college.

 International Students >>